limine-bootloader/limine/PROTOCOL.md

 bootloader will scan for inside the executable file to find requests.
 Requests may be located anywhere inside the executable as long as they are 8-byte aligned.
 There may only be 1 of the same request.
 The bootloader will refuse to boot an executable with multiple of the same request IDs.
+Alternatively, it is possible to provide a list of requests explicitly via an executable file section.
+See "Limine Requests Section".
 * `revision` - The revision of the request that the kernel provides.
 This is bumped whenever new members or functionality are added to the request structure.
 Bootloaders process requests in a backwards compatible manner, *always*.
 This